Kitematic user guide

 /.
 If other ports are exposed, then it

-will show a list of those ports, and the Docker daemon IP and port they are mapped
+shows a list of those ports, and the Docker daemon IP and port they are mapped

 to.
 If there are any